hbctraining/Training-modules/publication_perfect/README.md

 ### Dataset

-Download the R project and data for this workshop [here](https://github.com/hbctraining/Training-modules/raw/master/data/publication_perfect.zip).
+Download the R project and data for this workshop:

+- In preparation for Part I: [Part I R data and project](https://github.com/hbctraining/Training-modules/raw/master/data/publication_perfect.zip).
 Decompress and move the folder to the location on your computer where you would like to perform the analysis.
+- In preparation for Part II: [Part II R data and project]()

 ### Installation Requirements